hashimoton/keybreak/README.md

 The method holds current key, detects a key break, and calls the event handlers accordingly.
 The block given to execute_with_controller makes sure to process the end of the last key.

-In many cases, taking a functional approach such as Enumerable#map achieves the task simply.
+In many cases, taking a functional approach such as Enumerable#map, Enumerable#slice_when, etc. would achieve the task simply.
 But sometimes, a procedural code is needed.
 Keybreak module may assist you to make your key break code simpler.